Home » Asia Cup 2025: Match Dates, Teams, Format & Squads

 The Asia Cup 2025 is finally locked in.
-It is starting on September 9.
-This time it is in T20 format and eight teams are taking part.
-You’ve got the usual big names like India, Pakistan, Sri Lanka and Bangladesh, along with Afghanistan, UAE, Oman and Hong Kong.
+It is starting on September 9, and this time it will be played in the T20 format with eight teams taking part.

 India was originally supposed to host the tournament, but with all the political drama around Pakistan not wanting to play there, the hosting rights got moved.
 Now the Asian Cricket Council has sorted things out and dropped the full schedule and venue list, so all the guessing and confusion is done.